Reducing Marketplace Interference Bias Via Shadow Prices: The Shadow Price Estimator

 \end{theorem}

-Intuitively, the variance of the SP estimator is tricky to analyze in a finite sample because it depends on the second derivative of the partial-treatment value function $\Psi(\cdot)$, which is not well-defined since $\Psi(\cdot)$ is piecewise linear with finitely many breakpoints.
-However, in the fluid limit, the probability that the system operates at a breakpoint in the partial-treatment value function goes to 0.
-In this setting, the RCT and SP estimators both rely on linear combinations of the (stochastic) treatment effect on demand.
-Because the RCT estimator has larger weights than the SP estimator (see Theorem~\ref{thm:rct-overestimate}), it is more sensitive to variance in the demand arrival process.
+The variance of the SP estimator is tricky to analyze {because the breakpoints in the piecewise linear matching function can make it difficult to estimate the second derivative of the partial-treatment value function.} However, in the fluid limit, the probability that the system operates at a breakpoint in the partial-treatment value function goes to 0.
+In this setting, the RCT {(respectively SP) estimator is the product of the average (respectively marginal) value of a type with the increase in demand for that type.
+Because the average value is always greater than or equal to the marginal value, the RCT estimator is more sensitive to variance in demand.}

-We highlight that unlike our characterization of bias, Theorem~\ref{thm:mdv-variance} does not require sign-consistency of the treatment effect on demand $\bm\beta$.
-When analyzing bias, we assumed sign-consistency to avoid the case where the RCT estimator overestimates both the positive effect from increased demand of one type and the negative effect from decreased demand of another type, in such a way that the biases cancel.
-When it comes to variance, however, the RCT estimator always underperforms the SP estimator; overestimating the magnitude of either a positive or negative effect will result in the same contribution to overall variance.
-While asymptotic, Theorem~\ref{thm:mdv-variance} suggests that the bias correction obtained via the shadow price estimator does not come at the expense of other desirable properties such as low variance.
+Unlike our characterization of bias, Theorem~\ref{thm:mdv-variance} does not require sign-consistency of the treatment effect on demand $\bm\beta$.
+When analyzing bias, sign-consistency precludes the case where the RCT estimator overestimates both the positive effect from increased demand of one type and the negative effect from decreased demand of another type, in such a way that the biases cancel.
+When it comes to variance, however, overestimating the magnitude of either a positive or negative effect will result in the same contribution to overall variance.
+Theorem~\ref{thm:mdv-variance} suggests that the bias correction obtained via the shadow price estimator does not come at the expense of low variance.